Commutativity of operator algebras: Reversible and symmetric operator algebras

-Similarly, the following two results follow by applying the complex case in \cite{BWinv} to $A_c$.
+Similarly, the following two results follow by applying the complex case of Corollary \ref{chsym} as in \cite{BWinv} to $A_c$.

-\begin{corollary} A real (resp.\ complex) operator algebra $A$ is commutative if and only if it is isometrically isomorphic to a real (resp.\ complex) algebra of matrices (with bounded operator norm, and possibly complex entries) that equal their transpose. \end{corollary}
+\begin{corollary} A real (resp.\ complex) operator algebra $A$ is commutative if and only if it is isometrically isomorphic to a real (resp.\ complex) algebra of matrices (possibly of infinite size, with bounded operator norm, and possibly complex entries) that equal their transpose. \end{corollary}

-\begin{corollary} The algebra generated by any operator on a real Hilbert space is isometrically isomorphic to the real algebra generated by a complex symmetric operator on another Hilbert space. \end{corollary}
+\begin{corollary} The algebra generated by any operator on a real Hilbert space is isometrically isomorphic to the real algebra generated by a complex symmetric operator on a complex Hilbert space $K$.
+That is, isometrically isomorphic to the real operator algebra generated by an operator on $K$ whose matrix (representation) with respect to some fixed orthonormal basis is a symmetric matrix. \end{corollary}

+{\bf Remarks.} 1)\ In the real case of the results above involving complex symmetric matrices, it is not always possible to use real symmetric matrices.
+An example of this is $\bC$ viewed as a real $C^*$-algebra.

-The real case of several other results in \cite{BWinv} should follow similarly by using some of the ideas above.
+2)\ The real case of several other results in \cite{BWinv} should follow similarly by using some of the ideas above.

 \begin{proposition} A symmetric (resp.\ reversible) operator algebra $A$ is commutative if and only if $A^1$ is symmetric (resp.\ reversible). \end{proposition}